ExaChem/exachem/docs/user_guide/scf.rst

    The SCF module automatically chooses the number of processors to be ``50% * Nbf``.
 This option allows to override this behavior and choose a larger set of processors by specifying the percentage (as an integer value) of the total number of processors to use.

-:guess: This block allows specifying options for indivudal atoms for the initial guess specified as atom symbol with charge and multiplicity values.
+:guess: This block allows specifying options for individual atoms for the initial guess specified as atom symbol with charge and multiplicity values.

 :PRINT: This block allows specifying a couple of printing options.
 When enabled, they provide the following